How to Book a Stroopwafel Workshop in Amsterdam

 Short term (2-3 days): room temperature in the box.
 They stay fresh but the caramel firms up as they cool.

-Taking on a plane: they’re fine in carry-on.
-TSA and EU airport security treat them as normal bakery items.
-Put them in cabin luggage rather than checked — cold cargo holds can make the caramel too hard.
+Taking on a plane: fine in carry-on.
+TSA and EU airport security treat them as normal bakery.
+Carry-on beats checked — cold cargo holds harden the caramel.

-Warming them up: the classic method is to place one on top of a hot coffee cup for 30 seconds.
-The steam warms the caramel perfectly.
-Microwave works too (8 seconds) but is less elegant.
+Warming them up: the classic method — place one on top of a hot coffee cup for 30 seconds.
+The steam warms the caramel back to just-liquid.
+Microwave works (8 seconds) but is less elegant.

 Freezing: not recommended.
-The caramel texture changes and doesn’t fully recover on thawing.
+The caramel texture changes and doesn’t fully recover.

 Dutch cheese selection

-Amsterdam’s food scene is bigger than stroopwafels.
-Combine the workshop with a cheese tasting, Indonesian dinner, or a broader food tour to get the full picture.
-Photo on Pexels.
+Amsterdam food scene is bigger than stroopwafels.
+Combine the workshop with a cheese tasting, Indonesian dinner, or a broader food tour for the full picture.

 Stroopwafels are a snack, not a main experience.
 Pair with:

-A full Amsterdam food tour: 3-hour walking tour that covers stroopwafels plus haring (raw herring), Dutch cheeses, bitterballen, Indonesian-Dutch fusion.
-Our Amsterdam food tour guide has the options.
+A full Amsterdam food tour: 3-hour walking tour covering stroopwafels plus haring (raw herring), Dutch cheeses, bitterballen, Indonesian-Dutch fusion.
+Our Amsterdam food tour guide has the current options.

-Indonesian rijsttafel dinner: completely different cuisine but culturally central to Dutch food (legacy of colonisation).
+Indonesian rijsttafel dinner: different cuisine but culturally central to Dutch food.
 Zeedijk street has the best restaurants.

-A canal cruise: if you don’t want the workshop, the cruise-with-cookie combo handles both in one booking.
-Our Amsterdam canal cruise guide covers all options.
+A canal cruise: if you don’t want the workshop, the cruise-with-cookie option handles both in one booking.
+Our Amsterdam canal cruise guide.

 Accessibility